Fastest spinning millisecond pulsars: indicators for quark matter in neutron stars?

 The inclusion of the hybrid EoS in the analysis of PSR J1748-2446ad resulted in a revised upper limit on the radius of a 1.4 solar mass NS.
 The limit extends from $R_{\rm 1.4}\leq$14.78~km (for the hadronic EoSs) to $R_{\rm 1.4}\leq$14.90~km (for the hybrid EoS with the early deconfinement phase transition $\eta_V=0.30$, $\eta_D=0.755$).
-While this limitation does not constrain the radius of a canonical NS compared to other available constraints, the detection of an even faster-rotating pulsar, e.g., with a spin frequency of 1000 Hz, would impose even tighter constraints on the properties of strongly interacting matter.
+While this limitation does not constrain the radius of a canonical NS compared to other available constraints, the detection of an even faster-rotating pulsar, e.g., with a spin frequency of 1000 Hz, would impose even tighter constraints on the properties of NSs and strongly interacting matter.
 It would also alter the upper limit from $R_{1.4}\leq$11.86~km (hadronic EoS) to $R_{1.4}\leq$11.90~km (hybrid EoS), providing significant insights into the EoS of dense matter.
 On the other hand, confirmation of the existence of NSs with a mass compatible with the one reported for the HESS J1731-347 object~\cite{Doroshenko2022} would allow our results to significantly limit radii of such light NS.
 For example, for a 0.7 $M_\odot$ NS this would imply $R_{0.7}\le11.49$ km, which is more stringent than even the $2\sigma$ constraint from HESS J1731-347~\cite{Doroshenko2022}.